kuroza/cs_open_source/README.md

 # Computer Science Online Resources by Harith

-All links are provided free online.
+All links are provided for free online.
 It will help your studies.
 Inshaa Allah.

 ## SS-1203 Programming Fundamentals